BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 * Save, open, and delete files to app storage.
 * Export/import files to/from other applications on the
   device.
-* Save/access key-value pairs used to store settings
+* Save/access key-value pairs used to store settings.

 Communication between the frontend and backend occurs primarily through get requests issued by the frontend.
 Post requests